The hidden message in the business name

 One of the surprising aspects of modern life is that while we’re all taking more photos than at any time in history, we’re actually printing out fewer!
-And I want to do my little bit to change that.
+And as a dog photographer I want to do my little bit to change that.

 If you’ve looked through the Paw Prints website you’ll have seen lots of imagery showing pet portraits on walls in rooms.
 You may have noticed there’s a page dedicated to Wall Art.
 If we’ve met in real life and I’ve passed you a business card, you’ll have seen wall art items displayed on the back of the cards, rather than simple pet portraits.

 You see, I don’t think of Paw Prints as a business that provides pet photography services – it’s a business that provides pet photography products.
 It’s not called Paw Digitals 😉